 "During all my slave life I never lost sight of freedom.
 It was always in my heart; it came to me like a solemn thought…We slaves all knew when an Abolitionist [sic] got into Congress.
 We knew it when there was just one there, and we watched it all the way until there was a majority there."

-- Ambrose Headen, former save in Alabama and North Carolina
+- Ambrose Headen, former slave in Alabama and North Carolina

 The early antislavery movement includes early abolition societies, prominent from the 1780s to about 1812, which were present in almost every state.
 Spiritually based antislavery efforts became significant in the mid 1700s.
 These early efforts also displayed the essential efforts of free African Americans who made political and practical economic efforts to encourage emancipations, to end the slave trade and, ultimately, to abolish slavery in the United States.
 Early antislavery efforts are direct precursors to the Underground Railroad.
 An example of early resistance would be African American efforts to flee the United States during the Revolutionary War and the War of 1812, to fight for the British during these conflicts in exchange for freedom, and to organize slave rebellions as in the Stono Rebellion in 1739, Gabriel Prosser's Conspiracy of 1800, Denmark Vecey's rebellion and Nat Turner's famous uprising of 1832.